CCTV173/jixianliu.github.io/_pages/about.md

 My name is **Jixian Liu (刘济衔)**, and I am an undergraduate student at Xi'an Jiaotong University (XJTU).
 I have grown up in **Pingdingshan**, a small city situated in the heart of China, whose main industry is coal mining.
 I do really love the friendliness and innocence of the people in my hometown.

-My research interests are: **Multi-agent Systems, Machine Learning, Data Analytics, Optimization, Trustworthy AI, AIoT**.
+My research interests are: **Multi-agent Systems, Machine Learning, Data Analytics, Optimization, Control Theory, AIoT**.

 In my spare time, I am a big fun of long distance running.
 My personal best for 5km is 18 minutes 14 seconds and my personal best for 10km is 38 minutes 29 seconds.

 News
 ======
-* **10.26.2023**: I got the China National Scholarship (Top 2%).
+* **10.26.2023**: I got the China National Scholarship (Top 1%).

 * **09.22.2023**: I got the Top-10 Undergraduate Students of the Year (Top Personal Award in Xi’an Jiaotong University).